XML RSSSubscribe To This Site Now

 Peas, lima beans and corn need 1" head-space at the top of the jar for expansion during cooking; other vegetables require only 1/2 inch.

 Clean vegetables well.
 Any dirt remaining on them may contain harmful bacteria and cause spoilage.
-Now on to my Vegetable Canning Chart.
+Now my Vegetable Canning Chart.

 CANNING or PICKLING ASPARAGUS